ringman007/Blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Access Control Design Patterns

-- `onlyOwner` design pattern used in functions.
-These functions do not need to be used by anyone else apart from the contract creator, i.e. the party that is responsible for managing the contract balance.
+- `onlyOwner` modifier used in functions.
+These functions cannot be used by anyone else apart from the contract creator, i.e. the party that is responsible for managing the contract balance.

 ## Inheritance and Interfaces

-XXXXXX
+inheriting ERC721full.sol